MartijnWisse/mirte_workshop/arm_and_gripper.md

 will put the arm straight up.

 Test which number corresponds to which joint, and which rotation direction is positive.
 It is recommended to make a good drawing.
+> [!WARNING]
+> The arm can only rotate ~180° at the first servo, so it needs to pick up the packages some other way.

 The robot has two slots for packages on its back.
 Find the proper angle values for the pick-up arm configuration, so that Mirte Master can grasp the items off of its back in order to place them.